-The good news is that you live in an art mecca and you can easily find unique artwork, both online and offline, for an affordable price.
-Whether it’s a custom-framed print of an Andy Warhol silkscreen or an original painting by an emerging artist selling his work on Houston Street, there’s options for New Yorkers at many price ranges.
+That's because New York is an art mecca and you can find unique artwork, both online and offline, for an affordable price.
+Whether it’s a custom-framed print of an Andy Warhol silkscreen or an original painting by an emerging artist selling his work on Houston Street, there are options for New Yorkers in all price ranges.

-Here are six places, including online retailers, marketplaces, art fairs, and street vendors, where you can snag one-of-a-kind wall art for your NYC apartment.
+Here are eight places, including online retailers, virtual art fairs, and street vendors, where you can snag one-of-a-kind wall art for your NYC apartment.

-Society6 sells original work from emerging artists as well as prints from famed artists like Rothko and Mattisse.
-Each print is available in an array of sizes, available framed or unframed, and if go for framing, there’s several styles and colors to choose from.
+Society6 sells original work from emerging artists as well as prints from famed artists like Rothko and Matisse.
+Each print is available in an array of sizes, available framed or unframed, and if you go for framing, there are several styles and colors to choose from.
 The pricing depends on your customization, but you can easily order a framed print for under $100.

 Etsy is a staple of the online independent artist world, where you can buy handmade and original everything.
 And when it comes to wall art, there’s just as many options.
 You can also custom-order original work from the artists.
 Think: an artsy typography map of your hometown or prints of zoo animals with your newborn’s name and birth date.
 When you buy original art on Etsy, you’re buying directly from the artist.